This post may contain affiliate links.

 20. Bobbi Brown Blush in Sand Pink

 This blush is a warm medium pink that will work best on those with gold and olive undertones and medium to deep skin.
 The blendable texture is a silky dream with great pigmentation.
 It’s a great pink blush for anyone who wants a shade that will show up in the first swipe and is not afraid of blending.
-You can pick it up at Sephora.
+You can pick it up at Sephora or Amazon.

 21. Lancôme Blush Subtil Oil Free Powder Blush in 347 Rose Liberte

 This vivid pink blush is not for the faint of heart.
 It’s a very pigmented rosy tone that will suit all undertones and will be most wearable on those with tan and deep coloring since it is so saturated.
 The matte formula is silky and pigmented, so get ready to blend, but consider it a great option if you’re not into the sheer look.
 Buy it from Nordstrom!

 Pink is the result of a combination of red and white.
 While red is considered a warm tone in art, in makeup the designation of warm and cool is a little less consistent, which is how we ended up with “blue-based reds” and “orange-based reds” as lipstick distinctions.
 The blue-based (i.e. cool) and orange-based (i.e warm) distinctions also apply to pink makeup products, and it is very relevant when we talk about pink blush.

 As you saw from our list, most pink blushes tend to be cool-toned, though there are also some coral, peachy, or sand pink blushes that are a little warmer, not to mention a few neutral variations where a distinct undertone is impossible to determine.
 You should take your undertone into account when choosing a pink blush for yourself, as well as when incorporating it into your makeup color story.

 Pink Blush for Cool & Beige Undertones